ibexa/documentation-developer/docs/infrastructure_and_maintenance/sessions.md

     For [[= product_name_cloud =]] (and Platform.sh), this is already configured in `config/env/platformsh.php` based on `.platform.yaml` config.

-If you are on `php-redis` v4.2.0 and higher, you can optionally tweak [`php-redis` settings](https://github.com/phpredis/phpredis#session-locking) for session locking.
+If you're on `php-redis` v4.2.0 and higher, you can optionally tweak [`php-redis` settings](https://github.com/phpredis/phpredis#session-locking) for session locking.

 Ideally keep [persistence cache](persistence_cache.md) and session data separated: